vbobrov/slideshow/README.md

 Finally, **slideshow.sh** is executed to restart the slide show to pick up the new images.

+Note, infrequently Flickr API loses authorization to the Flickr account.
+If an alert is sent from healthcheks.io that downloader hasen't run, either run downloade.py manually or access Slide Management Web App to re-authorize.

 ## Slide Management

 This Web App simplifies the process of updating images for the slide show.